-2. The estimates of annual pollutant loadings and EMCs shall be included in the ANNUAL REPORT for Year 3 of the permit.
-The permittees shall include in the Year 3 ANNUAL REPORT a table comparing the current calculated annual pollutant loadings with those from the previous two Year 3 ANNUAL REPORTS, and shall specify the source of the EMCs and data used for each of the three calculations.
-Based on this comparison the permittees shall indicate whether pollutant loadings are increasing or decreasing for each major outfall or major watershed.
+2. The estimates of annual pollutant loadings and EMCs shall be included in the ANNUAL REPORT for Year 3 of the permit cycle.
+The permittees shall include in the Year 3 ANNUAL REPORT a table comparing the current estimated annual pollutant loadings with the previous permit cycle estimated pollutant loadings, and shall specify the source of the EMCs and data used for each of the estimates.
+Based on this comparison, the permittees shall indicate whether estimated pollutant loadings are increasing or decreasing for each major outfall or major watershed.
 This information shall be used in evaluating the effectiveness of each permittee’s SWMP as required by Parts V.B.1 and VI.B.2 of this permit.

-3. If the total annual pollutant loadings have not decreased over the past two permit cycles, each permittee shall re-evaluate its SWMP and identify and submit revisions to its SWMP, as appropriate, to reduce pollutant loadings, especially to impaired waters, in the Year 4 ANNUAL REPORT.
+3. If the estimated total annual pollutant loadings have increased since the past permit cycle’s estimate for an impaired watershed, each affected permittee shall re-evaluate its SWMP and identify and submit revisions to its SWMP, as appropriate, to reduce pollutant loadings, in the Year 4 ANNUAL REPORT.

 B. Monitoring Program.